-Heading into Q4, a total of 35 of the hedge funds tracked by Insider Monkey were bullish on this stock, a change of -5% from the second quarter.
-With hedgies’ positions undergoing their usual ebb and flow, there exists a few notable hedge fund managers who were boosting their stakes substantially (or already accumulated large positions).
+Heading into the second quarter of 2019, a total of 32 of the hedge funds tracked by Insider Monkey were long this stock, a change of -3% from one quarter earlier.
+On the other hand, there were a total of 41 hedge funds with a bullish position in KEY a year ago.
+With hedgies’ sentiment swirling, there exists a few noteworthy hedge fund managers who were upping their stakes substantially (or already accumulated large positions).

-Of the funds tracked by Insider Monkey, AQR Capital Management, managed by Cliff Asness, holds the largest position in KeyCorp (NYSE:KEY).
-AQR Capital Management has a $257.7 million position in the stock, comprising 0.5% of its 13F portfolio.
-Sitting at the No. 2 spot is Citadel Investment Group, managed by Ken Griffin, which holds a $92.3 million position; 0.1% of its 13F portfolio is allocated to the company.
-Remaining members of the smart money with similar optimism contain Richard S. Pzena’s Pzena Investment Management, Israel Englander’s Millennium Management and Martin Whitman’s Third Avenue Management.
+Of the funds tracked by Insider Monkey, Ken Griffin’s Citadel Investment Group has the biggest position in KeyCorp (NYSE:KEY), worth close to $151.2 million, accounting for 0.1% of its total 13F portfolio.
+Sitting at the No. 2 spot is Pzena Investment Management, managed by Richard S. Pzena, which holds a $110 million position; 0.6% of its 13F portfolio is allocated to the stock.
+Other members of the smart money that hold long positions include Israel Englander’s Millennium Management, Peter Rathjens, Bruce Clarke and John Campbell’s Arrowstreet Capital and Matthew Lindenbaum’s Basswood Capital.